 Mr. Amit Kumar from India joined RLC in August 2016 to work on his PhD project on ‘Self Organization and Mobilization of Slum Dwellers in Urban India’ , working together with RLA Laureate Medha Patkar and her organization Ghar Banao Ghar Bachao Aandolan in the slums of Mumbai.
 He is currently in Mumbai to conduct his empirical work.
 Amit’s research aims at the alternative imagination to the existing urban structures in relation to globalization.

 Viola Debus, born in Germany, recieved one of the first RLC-Valdivia sholarships for the MA in Human Scale Development and Ecological Economics.
 Her research is about the potential of artisanal fishing in order to provide sustainable deveploment for the Valdivian costal area.
 Viola graduated in 2017.

 Alejandro Mora Motta – RLC Bonn PhD Student

-Alejandro M. Motta from Colombia joined RLC since August 2015 to develop his research project on ‘Fundamental human needs in the context of extractive forestry plantations in Los Rios, Chile’.
+Alejandro Mora Motta from Colombia joined RLC since August 2015 to work on his research project on ‘Fundamental human needs in the context of extractive forestry plantations in Los Rios, Chile’.
 From June 2016 he will be developing his field work in Chile, in collaboration with Right Livelihood LaureateProf.
 Dr. Manfred Max-Neef.
 His empirical research will focus on how the territorial transformation caused by the extractive forestry model has impacted on the peasant well-being and the local sustainability in rural Los Rios.